-Every year participants are offered the chance to solve several problems of differing complexity at the intersection of mathematics and cryptography.
+Every year, participants are offered to solve several problems of different complexity at the intersection of mathematics and cryptography.
 Another feature of the Olympiad is that it not only includes interesting tasks with known solutions but also offers unsolved problems in this area.
-All the open problems stated during the Olympiad's history can be found at nsucrypto.nsu.ru/unsolved-problems.
+All the open problems stated during the Olympiad history can be found at nsucrypto.nsu.ru/unsolved-problems.
 On the website we also mark the current status of each problem.
-For example, the problem "Algebraic immunity" (2016) was completely solved during the Olympiad and a partial solution for the problem "A secret sharing" (2014) was proposed in Geut et al. 2017.
-We invite everybody who has ideas on how to solve the problems to send your solutions to us!
+For example, the problem "Algebraic immunity" (2016) was completely solved during the Olympiad, a partial solution for the problem "A secret sharing" (2014) was proposed in [13].
+We invite everybody who has ideas how to solve the problems to send your solutions to us!

-What was surprising and very pleasant for us this year was that the NSUCRYPTO Olympiad can even change people's professional lives!
-The following are some examples of the feedback we have received over the years:
+What was surprising and very pleasant for us this year is that the NSUCRYPTO Olympiad can even change the professional life of people!
+Following are some examples of the feedback we have received over the years:

-"Without having a 3rd ranking to go for PhD, I would give up in cryptography due to the complex mathematics involve."-Duc Tri Nguyen (Vietnam, third place in 2016 and 2017)

-"When we joined the competition, we just wanted to know where we were with our knowledge, wanted to test ourselves with our self-study Crypto, and wanted to improve our math in Cryptography."-Quan Doan (Vietnam, third place in 2016 and 2017)

-"The problems contain much knowledge not only from mathematics and cryptography, but also from many other fields such as art."-Renzhang Liu (China, first place in 2015)

-"I sometimes find myself reading too much and this competition is a great way of putting knowledge into practice by solving fun tasks."-Dragos Alin Rotaru (United Kingdom, third place in 2016)

-"It's a contest that leaves you wanting to spend more time on it after the deadline, just to work out the questions you didn't get."-Robert Spencer (United Kingdom, first place in 2016, second place in 2017)

-"Participation in the Olympiad offers you an excellent opportunity to try yourself as a codebreaker and a cryptographer."-Anna Taranenko (Russia, first place in 2014, second place in 2015 and 2016, and honorable diploma in 2017)

-"Sometimes you spend hours trying to solve a problem, sometimes it seems that it's impossible to solve it.
+"...Without having a 3rd ranking to go for PhD, I would give up in cryptography due to the complex mathematic involve.." - Duc Tri Nguyen (Vietnam, 3rd places in 2016 and 2017); "...When we join the competition, we just want to know where we are with our knowledge, want to test ourself with our self-study Crypto, and want to improve our math in Cryptography." - Quan Doan (Vietnam, 3rd places in 2016 and 2017); "...
+The problems contain much knowledge not only from mathematics and cryptography, but also many other fields such as art.." - Renzhang Liu (China, 1st place in 2015); "...
+I sometimes find myself reading too much and this competition is a great way of putting knowledge into practice by solving fun tasks." - Dragos Alin Rotaru (United Kingdom, 3d place in 2016); "...Its a contest that leaves you wanting to spend more time on it after the deadline, just to work out the questions you didn't get.." - Robert Spencer (United Kingdom, 1st place in 2016, 2d place in 2017); "...Participation in the Olympiad offers you an excellent opportunity to try yourself as a codebreaker and a cryptographer.." - Anna Taranenko (Russia, 1st place in 2014, 2d places in 2015 and 2016, honorable diploma in 2017); "...Sometimes you spend hours trying to solve a problem, sometimes it seems that it's impossible to solve it.
 But when you find a solution, usually so obvious, you experience an incomparable sense of delight.
-My hat's off to the person who thinks up such interesting tasks!"-Evgeniya Ishchukova (Russia, third place in 2016, honorable diplomas in 2015 and 2017).
+My hat's off to the person who think up such interesting tasks!.." - Evgeniya Ishchukova (Russia, 3d place in 2016, honorable diplomas in 2015 and 2017).
 A complete list of comments can be found at nsucrypto.nsu.ru/feedbacks.

-Table 1.
-Problems from the first round.

-A: School Section

-N Problem Title Maximum Score

-1 PIN code 4

-2 Chests with treasure 4

-3 A numerical rebus 4

-4 Timing attack 4

-5 The shortest addition chain 4

-6 A music lover 4

-B: Student Section

-N Problem Title Maximum Score

-1 Timing attack 4

-2 Treasure chests 4

-3 A music lover 4

-4 An infinite set of collisions 4

-5 One more parameter 10

-6 Scientists 8

-7 Masking 10

 The paper is organized as follows.
-We start with the structure of problems structure at the Olympiad.
-Then we present formulations of all the problems stated during the Olympiad and give their detailed solutions.
-Finally, we publish the list of NSUCRYPTO-2017 winners.
+We start with problem structure of the Olympiad in section 1.
+Then we present formulations of all the problems stated during the Olympiad and give their detailed solutions (section 2).
+Finally, we publish the lists of NSUCRYPTO'2017 winners in section 3.

-Mathematical problems from the previous International Olympiads (NSUCRYPTO-2014, NSUCRYPTO-2015, and NSUCRYPTO-2016) can be found in Agievich et al. 2015, 2017 and Tokareva et al. 2018, respectively.
+Mathematical problems of the previous International Olympiads NSUCRYPTO'2014, NSU-CRYPTO'2015, and NSUCRYPTO'2016 can be found in [2], [1], and [24] respectively.

-Problem structure of the Olympiad
+1 Problem structure of the Olympiad

-There were 16 problems stated during the Olympiad, and some of them were included in both rounds (Tables 1 and 2).
+There were 16 problems stated during the Olympiad, some of them were included in both rounds (Tables 1, 2).
 The school section of the first round consisted of six problems, whereas the student section contained seven problems.
-Two problems were common to both sections.
+Two problems were common for both sections.
 The second round was composed of eleven problems; they were common for all the participants.
-Three problems from the second round were marked as "unsolved" (if someone proposed a complete solution to this problem, he/ she would be awarded special prizes from the Program Committee).
+Three problems of the second round were marked as unsolved (awarded special prizes from the Program Committee).